 I felt that it was a bit difficult to break into Romaleos 3 compared to Romaleos 2, but he was about 4-5 work out sessions.
 I love the black and coupled white theme, but for most me – there is some black!
 The 15.8 oz Nike Romaleos 3 has a TPU heel wedge that has a contour to enclose the heel and thus offering you a secure fit.

 It has uniquely designed flat rubber outsole that will lessen heel wearing.
-It comes with 1 hook-and-loop closures, and a synthetic upper will allow your foot to be safely locked while you squat.
+It comes with 1 hook-and-loop closure, and a synthetic upper will allow your foot to be safely locked while you squat.

 Nike Romaleos 3 is fantastic for squatting and weightlifting, particularly due to its high heel and the super hard sole that will keep you connected to the ground.
 Further, compared to the Romaleos 2, the Romaleos 3 does not have a hollow area on the sole’s underside.